Skip to main content

 Incunabula

 Bowdoin holds fifteen volumes dated between 1478 and 1500.
 Among them are volumes two and four in one volume (imperfect) of the 1485 printing and volume four of the 1487 printing of the Bible with the commentary or "Postillis" of Nicholas of Lyra, printed by Anton Koberger in Nuremberg; and the Purgatorio of Dante's La Commedia printed at Florence in 1481 by Nicolaus Laurentii.
-Individual incunable leaves include one from the first edition of the Liber Cronicarum, or the Nuremberg Chronicle, and one from the second German edition; a leaf-book containing a leaf from the pirated Augsburg Latin edition of 1497; and the five portfolios of 280 original leaves of 15th-century printed books compiled by Konrad Haebler.
+Individual incunable leaves include one from the first edition of the Liber Chronicarum, or the Nuremberg Chronicle, and one from the second German edition; a leaf-book containing a leaf from the pirated Augsburg Latin edition of 1497; and the five portfolios of 280 original leaves of 15th-century printed books compiled by Konrad Haebler.

 Isaac Watson Dyer Collection on Thomas Carlyle